College basketball: Relationship to professional basketball

 In past decades, the NBA held to tradition and drafted players who had graduated from college.
 This was a mutually beneficial relationship for the NBA and colleges—the colleges held onto players who would otherwise go professional, and the NBA did not have to fund a minor league.
 As the college game became commercialized, though, it became increasingly difficult for "student athletes" to be students.
-A growing number of poor and under-educated, but highly talented, teenage basketball players found the system exploitative—they brought in funds to schools where they learned little and played without income.

-The American Basketball Association began to employ players who had not yet graduated from college.
+A growing number of poor, but highly talented, teenage basketball players found the system exploitative—they brought in funds to schools where they played without income.
+In July 2021, NIL has allowed college athletes to monetize their brands beyond their own school.
+This has been a point of discussion for whether or not students will opt to pro's early given their earning potential may be just as high or higher during their college years.The American Basketball Association began to employ players who had not yet graduated from college.
 After a season of junior college, a season at the University of Detroit, and an Olympic gold medal, Spencer Haywood played the 1969–70 season with the ABA's Denver Rockets.
 He signed with the NBA's Seattle SuperSonics in 1970, before his college class graduation, defying NBA rules.
 Haywood pleaded that, as his family's sole wage earner, he should be allowed to earn a living in the NBA or else his family would face destitution.
 The ensuing legal battle went to the U.S. Supreme Court which ruled in 1971 that the NBA does not have the same antitrust exemption enjoyed by Major League Baseball.
 Thereafter, collegiate players demonstrating economic hardship were allowed early entry into the NBA draft.
 The hardship requirement was eliminated in 1976.